-- Non-income producing at February 28, 2017. (g) - Includes securities issued by an affiliate of the company. (h) - The investment has an unfunded commitment as of February 28, 2017 (see Note 8 to the consolidated financial statements). (i) - The entire commitment was unfunded at February 28, 2017.
-As such, no interest is being earned on this investment. (j) - Included within cash and cash equivalents and cash equivalents, reserve accounts in the Company's Consolidated Statements of Assets and Liabilities as of February 28, 2017.
+- (h) Non-income producing at February 28, 2018. - (i) Includes securities issued by an affiliate of the company. - (j) The investment has an unfunded commitment as of February 28, 2018 (see Note 8 to the consolidated financial statements). - (k) The entire commitment was unfunded at February 28, 2018.
+As such, no interest is being earned on this investment (see Note 8 to the consolidated financial statements). - (l) At February 28, 2018, the investment was on non-accrual status.
+The fair value of these investments was approximately \$9.5 million, which represented 2.8% of the Company's portfolio. - (m) Included within cash and cash equivalents and cash equivalents, reserve accounts in the Company's consolidated statements of assets and liabilities as of February 28, 2018.